 Thanks to everyone who contributed!

-- Steven Spielburg was rumoured to be directing this movie.
+- Steven Spielberg was rumoured to be directing this movie.

-- Other directors reportedly considered for this instalment of the Harry Potter series included Callie Khouri and Kenneth Branagh.
+- Other directors reportedly considered for this installment of the Harry Potter series included Callie Khouri and Kenneth Branagh.

 - After the death of Richard Harris, many actors were considered for the vacant role of Albus Dumbledore.
 Christopher Lee was in the frame for a while, and there was a rumour (reported in many newspapers) that Sir Ian McKellen was also considered.
 Sir Michael Gambon finally got the role.

 - Filming was halted in December 2002 following a huge fire on the set.

 - Ewan McGregor was considered for the role of Professor Lupin.

 - The effects team spent six months creating the Dementors.

 - Honeydukes “is floor-to-ceiling psychedelia” and includes Mexican skulls made of sugar.
 The cast was told that the Honeydukes candy was lacquer-coated, when in fact it wasn’t, to prevent candy from disappearing between takes.